reactexcel/fmclarity/ROADMAP.md

 * Contractors filtered by service type when creating a work order
 * Being able to write reviews for contractors on closed work orders
 * Conversations in work orders
-* Adding new facilities
 * Being able to assign an work order to a team member

 * Notifications when work orders progress
+* Work order log

 * File uploads and document/image management including
-* Work order log
 * Browsing for contractors and adding preferred contractors to a contact list
 * Dashboard reflecting real data
-* Work order container expanding or contracting as content changes size

 **Work order detail**